Special Sessions

 Communications in Algebra has played an important role in the direction of current research in the core areas outlined above, and our remaining talks will focus on recent work in these areas.
 These talks will be delivered by a variety of international speakers as outlined in the potential speakers list below.
 The session will have extremely broad appeal and will potentially draw participants from all areas of algebra and related fields.

-John Voight, Dartmouth College, USA and University of Sydney, AUS, jvoight@gmail.com; Kiran S. Kedlaya, University of California, San Diego, USA; Brendan Creutz University of Canterbury, NZ.
+Organisers: John Voight (Dartmouth College and University of Sydney), jvoight@gmail.com USA/AUS; Kiran S. Kedlaya (University of California San Deigo), USA; Brendan Creutz (University of Canterbury), NZ.

-Astrid an Heuf Victoria University of Wellington, NZ, astrid.anhuef@vuw.ac.nz; Priyanga Ganasan, University of California San Diego, USA; Aidan Sims, University of Wollongong, AUS.
+Organisers: Astrid an Heuf (Victoria University of Wellington), astrid.anhuef@vuw.ac.nz, NZ; Priyanga Ganasan (University of California San Diego), USA; Aidan Sims (University of Wollongong), AUS.

 The session will feature a mixture of 20-minute and 50-minute talks, delivered by speakers including senior researchers, early-career researchers, and research students.